turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 <section class="call-to-action">
 ### WEEK 2 DELIVERABLES
-On Friday of Week 2, send a specific outline of features/work/goals to your instructors in the group DM.
+On Thursday of Week 2, send a specific outline of features/work/goals to your instructors in the group DM.
 Please include user stories, too.
 Do not begin work until you get the go-ahead from an instructor.
 (We may help you make your goal more specific or achievable.)

 Here are some ideas:
 * **Extremely thoroughly Refactoring:**